Notice of 2019 Annual General Meeting of Axfood Aktiebolag

 The Board may depart from these guidelines if there are special reasons for doing so in an individual case.

-The Board of Directors recommends that the 2018 Annual General Meeting resolve in favour of a long-term share-based incentive programme (LTIP 2018) for Axfood Aktiebolag (publ) and to authorize the Board to decide on purchases of own shares, and that the Annual General Meeting decide on transfers of treasury shares in accordance with points (a) and (b) below.
-The programme is in accordance in all essential respects with the long-term share-based incentive programme that the 2017 Annual General Meeting resolved to establish (LTIP 2017).
+The Board of Directors recommends that the Annual General Meeting resolve in favour of establishing a long-term share-based incentive programme (LTIP 2019) for Axfood Aktiebolag (publ) (“Axfood”) and of authorizing the Board to decide on purchases of own shares, and that the Annual General Meeting resolve in favour of transfers of treasury shares in accordance with points (A) and (B) below.
+The programme is in accordance in all essential respects with the long-term share-based incentive programmes that the 2017 and 2018 Annual General Meetings resolved to establish, but with certain changes regarding the performance targets.

-The main motives for establishing LTIP 2018 are to align the shareholders’ interests with those of the members of the Executive Committee and other key persons in ensuring maximum long-term value creation and to encourage personal shareholding in Axfood.
-Further, it has been determined that LTIP 2018 will facilitate Axfood in recruiting and retaining persons for the Executive Committee and other key persons.
+The main motives for establishing LTIP 2019 are to align the shareholders’ interests with those of the members of the Executive Committee and other key persons in ensuring maximum long-term value creation and to encourage personal shareholding in Axfood.
+Further, it is believed that LTIP 2019 will facilitate Axfood in recruiting and retaining persons for the Executive Committee and other key persons.

-LTIP 2018 includes approximately 75 employees, consisting of the members of Axfood’s Executive Committee, members of the management teams of Axfood’s subsidiaries, and certain other persons in management functions.
-Participation in LTIP 2018 requires a personal shareholding in Axfood.
+LTIP 2019 includes approximately 75 employees, consisting of the members of Axfood’s Executive Committee, members of the management teams of Axfood’s subsidiaries, and certain other persons in management functions.
+Participation in LTIP 2019 requires a personal shareholding in Axfood.
 After the set vesting period, the participants will be granted shares in Axfood free of charge provided that certain conditions are met.
-For a participant to receive shares in Axfood under so-called matching share rights requires continued employment by the Axfood Group during the vesting period, that the individual continues to own shares in Axfood during the same period of time, and that the total shareholder return (“TSR”) on the Company’s shares during the period 2018–2020 exceeds zero per cent.
-Grants of shares with the support of so-called performance share rights requires continued employment by the Axfood Group and that the individual continues to own shares in Axfood, and are based in part on the Company’s TSR in relation to the SIX Return Index and in part on the Axfood Group’s total average sales growth, contingent upon achievement of a certain average EBIT margin.
-The maximum number of shares in Axfood that may be granted under LTIP 2018 shall be limited to 240,000, which corresponds to approximately 0.1% of the total number of shares and votes in the Company.
+These conditions are: continued employment in the Axfood Group during the vesting period, that the individual continues to own shares in Axfood during the same period of time, and that certain performance targets have been met, which are related to the total shareholder return (“TSR”) on the Company’s shares, the Company’s TSR in relation to the SIX Return Index, the Axfood Group’s total average sales growth contingent upon achievement of a certain average EBIT margin, and a higher portion of sales of sustainability-certified products.
+The maximum number of shares in Axfood that may be granted under LTIP 2019 shall be limited to 265,000, which corresponds to approximately 0.1% of the total number of shares and votes outstanding in the Company.

 The following conditions shall apply for the Share Rights: